 - These are better solutions than terriers (dogs may ingest rat poison or get intestinal worms/toxoplasmosis).

-- Live rat traps cause painful deaths if not checked (and leave babies behind).
+- Live rat traps often cause long deaths (and leave babies behind).

-- RatMesh (is a stainless steel version of an invention to deter mice from entering buildings.
+- RatMesh (is a stainless steel version of an invention to deter mice.
 Do not cover air vents or gas appliances (this can block with dust, leaves or dirt, and increase risk of carbon dioxide poisoning).

-- Gardener Ellen Christine says rats have a sense of smell.
-So try planting mint, lavender or rosemary (avoid toxic plants near pets).
-She says organic mulches (like wood chip or straw) may encourage rodents, as hiding places).
+- Gardener Ellen Christine says try planting mint, lavender or rosemary (avoid toxic plants near pets).
+She says organic mulches (wood chip or straw) may encourage rodents, as hiding places.

 If I am to love owls, then I must learn to live with rats.
 Alys Fowler